 ― Bessel A. van der Kolk

 In my early years as a counselor, I was primarily taught to use insight-oriented therapies – if I could teach clients a different way to think or behave, their problems would be resolved.
 Sometimes, this worked – but all too often, it did not.
-I began to research various trauma treatment approaches and received training in sandtray therapy.
+I began to research various trauma treatment approaches and received extensive training in sandtray therapy.
 Sandtray therapy involves placing small objects called miniatures into a rectangular or circular tray of sand; it is thought that the tray itself provides distance for the client to work safely with his or her inner world.
 Sandtray also helps our logical left brains communicate with and integrate traumatic information stored in our emotional, image-based right brains.
 I found myself fascinated by the results I saw using sandtray therapy with clients: in one session of sandtray, more progress was often made than in several weeks of talk therapy.
 After reading van der Kolk’s The Body Keeps the Score (2013), I pursued basic and advanced training in Eye Movement Desensitization and Reprocessing (EMDR), an evidence-based treatment approach which helps the brain better process traumatic or difficult memories through the use of bilateral stimulation (eye movements that cross the midline, buzzing sensations in each hand, or even sound in each ear).
 I have also received training in the integration of EMDR with sandtray therapy as well as training in brainspotting, an approach that draws significantly from EMDR.
 Is the road to a calmer, less highly charged life without challenge?
 Of course not.
 But I can assure clients that these tools strongly increase the likelihood that they may well resolution to struggles that may have plagued them for years.